 Topanga State Park is the definition of hiking in Los Angeles.
 This swath of green spans 11,000 acres with 36 miles of trails that wind through a wide variety of terrain, from canyons and cliffs to hills and meadows and some of the most spectacular views of the Pacific Ocean that Los Angeles hiking has to offer.
 You can park at the main entrance for $10 or you can park for free on any of the numerous side streets, if you want to add a bit more mileage onto your family-friendly hike.

 Trailhead address: 20828 Entrada Rd, Topanga, CA 90290

 6. Charlie Turner Hike

 Griffith Park is a treasure to behold.
+If you’re looking for hiking trails in Los Angeles, you’ve come to the right place.
 Smack dab in the middle of Los Angeles and spanning over 4000 acres, it’s one of the largest urban parks in North America.
 Getting to the Charlie Turner Trail is really easy.
 Drive up to the Griffith Park Observatory and as soon as you enter its parking lot take a left and park.
 The trail head starts at the north end of the lot.
 This hike is 100% stroller friendly, well maintained, and if you make it all the way, you’ll be rewarded with the most spectacular 360 degree views of Los Angeles.